-Pre-requisite: Foundations of Math and Pre-Calculus 10
+Pre-requisite: Workplace Math 10 or Foundations of Mathematics and Pre-Calculus 10

 This course is intended for students who are pursuing post-secondary studies that do not require the theoretical study of calculus.
 It may be taken by students in Grades 11 or 12.
 Students will explore topics such as probabilistic thinking and how it informs decision making in situations involving chance and uncertainty.
 Students will learn how to model data and the understanding of a variety of functions, this includes mathematical analysis and the ways in which it informs financial decisions.
 Through explorations of spatial relationships, students will develop a geometrical appreciation of the world.
-This course requires students to supply their own TI-83 or TI-84 calculator (TI-89 not permitted).
+A scientific calculator is required for this course.